Umubyeyi/Triangle-project/README.md

 |  numbers                     |    2, 3, 4      |     scalene|         |it will say it is scalene     |                 |            |         |                              |                 |            |
 |------------------------------|------------------------------|-        | when I put 0 number on 3side |     0, 0, 0     |There is not|         |or in 1 side, it will say     |                 |  triangle  |
 |    it is not triangle        |                 |            |         |-------------------------------------------------------------|

+## Technologies used :
+the language I used are: html language, java script language, and css language.

+## contact information:
+phone number: 0788945594
+Email address:dinahu2020@gmail.com

+## copyright and license information
+*Determine the license under which this application can be used.
+See below for more details on licensing.*

+Copyright (c) {2018} **{UMUBYEYI Dinah}**